St Gregory of Nyssa

 He turns a page

-and the Holy Spirit is uncovering a new dish,
+and the Holy Spirit uncovers a new dish,

 honey glazed tarts stacked on top of each other